-School of Health Studies fully prepared me to face the rigors of Ph.D. studies and
+College of Health Sciences fully prepared me to face the rigors of Ph.D. studies and

 beyond.
 Without question, much of the success I have earned as well as my potential

-for future success can be credited to the education acquired from the School of Health
+for future success can be credited to the education acquired from the College of Health

-"I have gained much valuable research experience in the School of Health Studies under
+"I have gained much valuable research experience in the College of Health Sciences

-the guidance of many distinguished mentors.
-The knowledge I have gained allowed me
+under the guidance of many distinguished mentors.
+The knowledge I have gained allowed

 be a better physician someday as a result of my experiences."

-"Performing undergraduate research in the School of Health Studies was a great learning
+"Performing undergraduate research in the College of Health Sciences was a great learning

 experience.
 The faculty and staff are helpful, knowledgeable, and inspiring.
 Being